 Undoubtedly, TikTok’s attractiveness among both influencers and companies will continue to rise during the entire year of 2023.
 In fact, by 2023, TikTok may have surpassed Instagram in terms of influencer marketing.
 TikTok’s appeal among youngsters is one of the key factors contributing to this growth.

-As per research provided by TheB2BHouse marketers, digital marketers will nearly double their TikTok influencer marketing budgets in only two years.
-Nearly $800 million was spent on TikTok influencer marketing in 2022, and that number is expected to rise to more than $1.3 billion by 2024.
+According to research by TheB2BHouse marketers, digital marketers will nearly double their TikTok influencer marketing budgets in only two years.
+Nearly $800 million was spent on TikTok influencer marketing in 2022, which is expected to rise to more than $1.3 billion by 2024.

 4. More Diversity And Representation In Influencer Marketing

 Recent social trends indicate a growing emphasis on diversification and representation.
-Therefore, it is not surprising that this trend has spread to influencer marketing.
-Many of Instagram’s most popular LGBTQ+ influencers have more than 10 million followers.
+Therefore, it is unsurprising that this trend has spread to influencer marketing.
+Many of Instagram’s most popular LGBTQ+ influencers have over 10 million followers.

 There are even influencer agencies dedicated to expanding diversity and representation.
-For instance, REFLECT, a platform for marginalized communities inside media campaigns, is on a mission to guarantee that all individuals are represented in the media.
+For instance, REFLECT, a platform for marginalized communities inside media campaigns, aims to guarantee that all individuals are represented in the media.
 Shade and Black Girl Digital are two more agencies that specifically represent black and brown influencers.